 I really love accessories: scarves, bags, gloves… I have lots of them.
 But for me gloves (or any accessories for that matter) are not just decorative but first and foremost functional.
 I don’t collect them so that I would have something to add to an outfit to make it more interesting; I wear them to keep warm, to protect myself from the elements.
 But that doesn’t mean they shouldn’t have a little something to set them apart…

-Attention to detail,that's what it boils down to, for me.
-You see, I'm a bit of a minimalist: I hate clutter and prefer to have fewer items but insist on better quality.
-This means that I prefer to save my money and buy the one 'perfect' scarf / bag / necklace rather than several cheaper ones of poorer quality.
+that’s what it boils down to, for me.
+You see, I’m a bit of a minimalist: I hate clutter and prefer to have fewer items but insist on better quality.
+This means that I prefer to save my money and buy the one ‘perfect’ scarf / bag / necklace rather than several cheaper ones of poorer quality.
 In the long run this keeps the clutter at bay, too.